bwsw/cloudstack-ui/docs/source/CS-UI_Guide.rst

    - Format - The format of the template upload file, e.g. VHD or RAW or VMDK.

-   - Extractable checkbox - Tick this option if the template is available for extraction.
+   - Extractable - Tick this option if the template is available for extraction.
 If this option is selected, end-users can download a full image of a template.

-   - Requires HVM checkbox - Tick this option for creating a template that requires HVM.
+   - Requires HVM - Tick this option for creating a template that requires HVM.

 Once all fields are filled in, click "Create" to create the template with these settings.
 The created template will appear in the list.

 Click "Cancel" to close the form without template creation.
 All fields will be cleared.

-Template Information
+Template Details Sidebar
-""""""""""""""""""""""""
+"""""""""""""""""""""""""""

 The information on each template is presented in the right-side bar.
 It is opened by clicking the template card or line in the list.
 The information is presented there in 3 tabs.
 Above the tabs you can see the template general information: